New York Mets World Series Odds 2022

-The New York Mets are second in the National League, but after building a big lead in the NL East, they are in danger this week of falling behind in the division.
+The New York Mets are second in the National League, but after building a big lead in the NL East, they have come back to the pack.
 The Mets’ 2022 World Series odds are getting longer because of that.

 The team from Queens is recovering well from a disappointing season riddled with injuries and controversy last year, but the team is showing a stunning recovery this year, with New York fans pumped up for the postseason.